 woman sticking out her tongue with a challenging expression

-Our immune system protects us from harmful substances to keep us healthy.
-Alcohol is a toxic substance that causes short- and long-term effects on our immune system and overall health.
-It impacts our immune system through two main methods:
+Our immune system protects us from harmful substances to keep us healthy, but alcohol can undermine it through two main methods:

 • Gastrointestinal system.
 Before alcohol gets to our liver to be broken down and eliminated, it goes through our gastrointestinal tract.
-Our stomach and intestines are chock-full of healthy bacteria that help them function and act as our first line of defense.
-Alcohol harms the helpful gut bacteria that aid in digestion and work as our immune system.
-Prolonged alcohol exposure can also damage the outside layer of our GI tract, allowing bacteria to leak into our bloodstream — causing what is known as leaky gut syndrome.
-The bacteria that leaks out can travel through our bloodstream and affect our immune system through other organs such as our liver.
+Our stomach and intestines are chock full of healthy bacteria that help them function and act as our first line of defense.
+Alcohol harms the helpful gut bacteria while damaging the outside layer of our GI tract, allowing bacteria to leak into our bloodstream and causing “leaky gut syndrome.”

 • Antibodies.
-This protective protein is produced by T cells and B cells in our bone marrow.
-Antibodies detect harmful substances such as bacteria and viruses — an essential aspect of our immune system.
-They attach to the foreign substances, allowing our immune cells to attack the bacteria and prevent them from spreading.
-Alcohol decreases the number of T cells and B cells, decreasing the number of antibodies that fight off harmful substances.
+These protective proteins detect harmful substances such as bacteria and viruses and attach to the foreign substances, allowing our immune cells to attack the bacteria.
+Alcohol decreases the number of T cells and B cells, lowering the antibodies that fight off harmful substances.

 Main Causes of Alcohol-Related Tongue Swelling